-The GCC will meet at least two times a year and as often as quarterly, in the Washington, DC, area or at an alternative location determined by GCC members.
+The GCC will meet at least 4 times a year and as often as quarterly, in the Washington, DC, area or at an alternative location determined by GCC members.
 Additional meetings are scheduled as needed.
-Meetings are held in person or telephonically and follow Robert's Rules of Order.
+Meetings are held in person, telephonically, or virtually, via an acceptable DHS-approved platform.
+All meetings will follow Robert's Rules of Order.